-Play Steinberg (pronoun: ha) is a public listener, visual facilitator, knowledge worker (KW) and scribe who works across all sectors and subject matters.
-With a passion for individual and systemic transformation, mapping complex connections, and making the invisible visible, Play supports ha's partners and clients in unlocking their potential, fostering inner and outer alignment, and realizing their highest purpose.
-In Play's work at the wall and from the front of the room, ha draws strongly on the frameworks and technologies of Theory.U, MG Taylor (DesignShops), generative scribing, critical race theory, systems thinking, and the wisdom traditions of Tibetan Buddhism and the Americas.
+Play Steinberg (they/them) is a public listener, visual facilitator, knowledge worker (KW) and scribe who works across all sectors and subject matters.
+With a passion for individual and systemic transformation, mapping complex connections, and making the invisible visible, Play supports their partners and clients in unlocking their potential, fostering inner and outer alignment, and realizing their highest purpose.
+In Play's work at the wall and from the front of the room, Play draws strongly on the frameworks and technologies of Theory.U, MG Taylor (DesignShops), generative scribing, critical race theory, systems thinking, and the wisdom traditions of Tibetan Buddhism and the Americas.

 Play holds an MA in Deaf Studies (cultural studies emphasis) from Gallaudet University, and a BA in Film & Media Studies, and Women’s Studies, from the University of Rochester.
 Play graduated Magna Cum Laude and Phi Beta Kappa and is an alumni of the Fulbright Program.

-Play is an active member of the International Forum of Visual Practitioners and is based in Truckee, CA.
+Play is an active member of the International Forum of Visual Practitioners and is based in Kings Beach, CA.